divio/divio-cloud-docs/how-to/django-create-deploy.rst

 Extend the ``Dockerfile``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that a Django project has been created, append to a command to the ``Dockerfile`` that will collect static files.
+Append to a command to the ``Dockerfile`` that will collect static files.
+Finally, depending which application gateway
-Depending which application gateway server :ref:`you installed above <django-create-deploy-requirements>`, include the
+server :ref:`you installed above <django-create-deploy-requirements>`, include the appropriate command to launch the
-appropriate command to launch the application when a container starts:
+application when a container starts:

 ..  code-block:: Dockerfile
     :emphasize-lines: 3-6